Payment Flow and Custom Development

 - Modify the

-page, combining your business to design payment success display information - If customizing user benefits
+page, design payment success display information combined with your own business - Customize user benefits

-- Need to modify the method for getting benefits, i.e.,
+- Need to modify the method for obtaining benefits, i.e.,

 getUserBenefits